message/iata/HR.md

 - a positive COVID-19 PCR or rapid antigen test result issued at least 11 days and at most 180 days before arrival; or
 - are subject to a COVID-19 PCR or rapid antigen test upon arrival and self-isolation for up to 10 days.
 - This does not apply to:
-- residents of Australia, Israel, Japan, Korea (Rep.), New Zealand, Rwanda, Singapore and Thailand arriving from their country of residence;
+- residents of Albania, Australia, Israel, Japan, Korea (Rep.), Lebanon, New Zealand, North Macedonia (Rep.), Rwanda, Serbia, Singapore, Thailand and USA, arriving from their country of residence;
 - passengers arriving directly from Switzerland or an EEA Member State with:
  - a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sputnik V; or
  - a COVID-19 vaccination certificate showing that they have received the single dose of Janssen vaccine at least 14 days before arrival;